mongoid/mongo_session_store/README.md

 ## Description

-This is a fork of the DataMapper session store, modified to work with MongoMapper and Mongoid.
-Also included is a generic MongoStore that will work with any (or no!)
-Mongo ODM.
+MongoSessionStore is a collection of Rails-compatible session stores for MongoMapper, Mongoid, and also a generic Mongo store that works with any (or no!)
+ODM.

 ## Installation

-The current version is only compatible with Rails 3
+MongoSessionStore is compatible with Rails 3.0 and 3.1

-    gem install mongo_session_store

-However if you want to use it with Rails 2.3.x, you just have to install the latest 1.x version

-    gem install mongo_session_store --version=1.1.2

-## Usage with MongoMapper
+## Usage

 In your Gemfile:

+    gem "mongo_mapper"
-    gem "mongo_mapper-rails3", :require => "mongo_mapper"
+    gem "mongo_session_store", :git => 'git://github.com/brianhempel/mongo_session_store'
-    gem "mongo_session_store"

 In the session_store initializer (config/initializers/session_store.rb):

     ActionController::Base.session_store = :mongo_mapper_store

-## Usage with Mongoid

-In your Gemfile:

-    gem "mongoid"
-    gem "mongo_session_store"

-In the session_store initializer (config/initializers/session_store.rb):
+    # or

-    Rails.application.config.session_store :mongoid_store
+    ActionController::Base.session_store = :mongoid_store

-## Usage with any other (or no!)
-ODM

-In your Gemfile:

-    gem "mongo" # or an ODM that requires mongo gem "mongo_session_store"
+    # or

-In the session_store initializer (config/initializers/session_store.rb):

-    Rails.application.config.session_store :mongo_store
+    ActionController::Base.session_store = :mongo_store
-    # if you're not using MongoMapper or Mongoid, you also need to set a database, e.g.:
     ActionDispatch::Session:MongoStore::Session.database = Mongo::Connection.new.db('my_app_development')
+    # note: You only need to set the database for the :mongo_store if you aren't using MongoMapper or Mongoid in your project.

+If for some reason you want to query your sessions:

+    ActionDispatch::Session:MongoMapperStore::Session.where(:updated_at.gt => 2.days.ago)

+    # or

+    ActionDispatch::Session:MongoidStore::Session.where(:updated_at.gt => 2.days.ago)

+    # or

+    ActionDispatch::Session:MongoStore::Session.where('updated_at' => { '$gt' => 2.days.ago })

+## Performance

+The following is the benchmark run with bson_ext installed.
+Without bson_ext, speeds are about 10x slower.
+The benchmark saves 2000 sessions (~12kb each) and then finds/reloads each one.
+MongoSessionStore uses Mongo's binary data type, which is ~25% smaller in MongoDB than using base64-encoded strings.

+    $ ruby perf/benchmark.rb
+    MongoMapperStore...
+    3.65ms per session save
+    2.25ms per session load
+               Total Size: 23648924
+             Object count: 2000
+      Average object size: 11824.462
+              Index sizes: {"_id_"=>172032}
+    MongoidStore...
+    2.59ms per session save
+    1.33ms per session load
+               Total Size: 23648924
+             Object count: 2000
+      Average object size: 11824.462
+              Index sizes: {"_id_"=>172032}
+    MongoStore...
+    1.42ms per session save
+    1.11ms per session load
+               Total Size: 23648924
+             Object count: 2000
+      Average object size: 11824.462
+              Index sizes: {"_id_"=>204800}

 ## Development